 The Nonviolent Life of Jesus

 Jesus practiced what he preached.
 Throughout his ministry, he never retaliated and always loved his enemies even when he was violently attacked.
-Let’s take a look at a few examples of when violence was most certainly on the table as a viable option for Jesus.
+Jesus also never used physical force to defend the innocent, stop injustice, or protect religious freedom.
+He never employed violence in the name of love, justice, freedom, or country.
+Let’s take a look at a few examples of when violence was most certainly on the table as a viable option for Jesus but he refused.

 The government ordered his death and sent soldiers to kill him… so his parents, under God’s instruction, rather than standing their ground, fled the country with him (Matthew 2:13).